oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 #### Nested Data in SD-JWTs {#nested_data}

-Just like any JWT, an SD-JWT MAY contain key value pairs where the value is an object.
-For any object in an SD-JWT, the Issuer MAY decide to either make the entire object selectively disclosable or to make its properties selectively disclosable individually.
-In the latter case, the Issuer MAY even choose to make some of the object's properties selectively disclosable and others not.
+Like any JSON, an object in an SD-JWT payload MAY contain key-value pairs where the value is another object.
+In SD-JWT, the Issuer decides for each key individually, on each level of the JSON, whether the key should be selectively disclosable or not.

-In any case, the `_sd` claim MUST be included in the SD-JWT at the same level as the original claim and therefore MAY appear multiple times in an SD-JWT.
+For any selectively disclosable claim, the `_sd` claim containing the hash digest MUST be included in the SD-JWT at the same level as the original claim.
+It follows that the `_sd` claim MAY appear multiple times in an SD-JWT and MAY even appear wihin Disclosures.

-The following examples show some of the options an Issuer has when producing an SD-JWT with the following End-User data.
+The following examples illustrate some of the options an Issuer has.
+It is up to the Issuer to decide which option to use, depending on, for example, the expected use cases for the SD-JWT, requirements for privacy, size considerations, or ecosystem requirements.

+The following claim set is used as an example throughout this section:

 <{{examples/address_only_flat/user_claims.json}}